lkuper/dissertation/dissertation/jfp-reviews-response.md

 that by allowing non-idempotent updates in lambdaLVar instead of waiting until lambdaLVish to introduce them.

-> 2\. *An answer to the question about consistent termination.*
+> 2\. *Give an answer to the question about consistent termination.*

 TODO.
 Issue #7.

-> 3\. *An account of how we deal with early termination and parallel-or.*
+> 3\. *Give an account of how we deal with early termination and parallel-or.*

 We are glad that the reviewer raises this point.
 We've added a new subsection to section 2 that discusses how to express a